-Consolidated flights leave planes full and passengers uneasy
+Major US airlines to require passengers to wear face masks

 Airline executives say they know that customers must feel safe before they’ll venture from sheltering at home to getting on a plane, and they have taken some steps.

-This week, JetBlue Airways became the first U.S. airline to require passengers to wear face coverings during flights, and Frontier Airlines said Thursday that it would begin requiring masks starting May 8.
-Other airlines say they encourage passengers to wear masks, and several require flight attendants to wear them.
+This week, JetBlue became the first U.S. airline to announce it will require passengers to wear face coverings during flights, starting next week.

+“Wearing a face covering isn’t about protecting yourself, it’s about protecting those around you,” said JetBlue President Joanna Geraghty.
+“This is the new flying etiquette.

+Earlier Thursday, Frontier Airlines said that it would begin requiring masks May 8.
+Delta and United announced they would make masks mandatory starting Monday.

 The Association of Flight Attendants, which says 300 of its members have contracted COVID-19, and some Democrats in Congress are pushing the Trump administration to require that passengers wear masks.